github/opensource.guide/_articles/building-community.md

 Regular debates over trivial aspects of your project distracts others, including you, from focusing on important tasks.
 New people who arrive to your project may see these conversations and not want to participate.

 When you see negative behavior happening on your project, call it out publicly.
 Explain, in a kind but firm tone, why their behavior is not acceptable.
-If the problem persists, you may need to [ask them to leave](../../troubleshooting/conduct/).
-Your [code of conduct](../../getting-started/preparing/#establishing-a-code-of-conduct) can be a constructive guide for these conversations.
+If the problem persists, you may need to [ask them to leave](../code-of-conduct/#enforcing-your-code-of-conduct).
+Your [code of conduct](../code-of-conduct/) can be a constructive guide for these conversations.

 For inspiration, @sarahsharp [created a framework](http://sarah.thesharps.us/2015/10/06/what-makes-a-good-community/) for understanding where your community is at in terms of encouraging welcoming behavior, and how you can bring your project to the next level.

 ### Meet contributors where they're at

-You started documenting your project’s needs and workflow in the early stages.
+You started documenting your project's needs and workflow in the early stages.
 Clear, comprehensive documentation only becomes more important as your community grows.
 Casual contributors, who may not otherwise be familiar with your project, use documentation to quickly get the context they need.

 In your CONTRIBUTING file, explicitly tell new contributors how to get started.
 You may even want to make a dedicated section for this purpose.
-For example, [Read the Docs](http://docs.readthedocs.io/en/latest/contribute.html#contributing-to-development) tells its readers:
+For example, [Read the Docs](https://github.com/rtfd/readthedocs.org/blob/master/docs/contribute.rst#contributing-to-development) tells its readers:

 > If you want to deep dive and help out with development on Read the Docs, then first get the project installed locally according to the Installation Guide.
 After that is done we suggest you have a look at tickets in our issue tracker that are labelled Good First Bug.
 These are meant to be a great way to get a smooth start and won't put you in front of the most complex parts of the system.